microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

 ## Prepare the image

+1. Get the **dockerfile** ready.
+For example, refer to [this](./WebAPI/dockerfile) for WebAPI or [this](./MinimalAPI/dockerfile) for Minimal Web API, remember to update the `ENTRYPOINT` to align with your assembly name.
+For more about containerize an ASP.NET application, refer to [Dockerize an ASP.NET Core application](https://docs.docker.com/samples/dotnetcore/).

 1. Setup some variables for the convenience

     ```shell
-    $imageName='ai-k8s-web-api'                     # Choose your tag name
+    $imageName='ai-k8s-web-api'                     # Choose your own tag name
     $imageVersion='1.0.0'                           # Update the version of the container accordingly
     $testAppName='test-ai-k8s-web-api'              # Used as the container instance name for local testing
     $imageRegistryAccount='your-registry-account'   # Used to push the image
     ```
-    _Note: That's an example in PowerShell.
-Tweak it accordingly in other shell like bash.
-You don't have to have those variables either._
+    _Note: In this example, we use PowerShell.
+Tweak it accordingly in other shells.
+Also you don't have to have those variables if you prefer to use the value directly below._

 1. Build the image

-    This is a shorthands to build docker image for this example:

     ```shell
     docker build -t "$imageName`:$imageVersion" .   # For powershell, you need to escape the colon(:).